uboslinux/ubos-docs/sphinx/developers/logging.rst

 `Systemd home page <http://freedesktop.org/wiki/Software/systemd/>`_.

-When logging, developers are encouraged to provide as much contextual information as needed to understanding the context of the message, in particular the :term:`appconfigid` of the installation that the log message refers to.
+When logging, developers are encouraged to provide as much contextual information as needed to understanding the context of the message, in particular the :term:`AppConfigId` of the installation that the log message refers to.
 The syslog identifier should be set to the name of the reporting package.